MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ## Use your preferred IDE and language locally and submit jobs to Azure Quantum

 Installing the QDK on your local computer provides support for Jupyter Notebooks, Python, and C#, along with extensions for Visual Studio Code and Visual Studio.
-Develop quantum computing applications in your preferred IDE and language and run them on local quantum simulators or quantum hardware and optimization solvers using the Azure Quantum service.
+Develop quantum computing applications in your preferred IDE and language and run them on local quantum simulators, cloud simulators, quantum hardware, or optimization solvers using the Azure Quantum service.

 :::image type="content" source="./media/install-portal-2.svg" alt-text="Portal installation options":::